ColdLunaris/poipiku-dl/README.md

 | `-c PATH-TO-COOKIES-FILE` **REQUIRED** | Specify path to cookies with Poipiku-login |
 | `-u URL` **REQUIRED**| Specifies which link to look for images |

-`python3 .\poipiku.py [-v] [-d PATH] [-g PATH-TO-GECKODRIVER] [-c PATH-TO-COOKIES-FILE] 'enter URL here in quotes'`
+`python3 ./poipiku-dl.py [-v VALUE] [-d PATH] [-c PATH-TO-COOKIES-FILE] -u 'enter URL here in quotes'`

 ### Use with cookie
 Poipiku locks links for full-res images behind a login.
 You can supply already authenticated cookies by passing `-c` and specifying the txt-file.
-Use Export Cookies for Firefox, as it's the only one I've tested and know works.
+Open https://poipiku.com/ in Firefox and log in.
+Once logged in, use Export Cookies for Firefox, as it's the only one I've tested and know works, and export cookies for poipiku.com.
 You're on your own if you choose not to.
 Get the extension here: https://addons.mozilla.org/en-US/firefox/addon/export-cookies-txt/.
-I've also only tested with a Twitter-login, so I don't know if any other forms of logins work.
+I've only tested with a Twitter-login, so I don't know if any other forms of logins work.

 ### Example:

-`python3 .\poipiku-dl.py -d '/mnt/tank/poipiku-archive/' -c '/home/lunaris/Desktop/poipiku-cookies.txt' -u 'https://poipiku.com/ID HERE/'`
+`python3 ./poipiku-dl.py -d '/mnt/tank/poipiku-archive/' -c '/home/lunaris/Desktop/poipiku-cookies.txt' -u 'https://poipiku.com/ID HERE/' -v True`